tuwaiq-tabuk-ios/Final_iOS_Bootcamp_Project-SignLang-Shuruq/README.md

    - Sign language test in a fun way
    - Allow to search for sign language in the YouTube search engine
    - Diversity of the way lessons are presented through photos and videos
-   - Add motivational notices on each page
+   -  Add motivational notices on some screens
    - It contains a private file for the user